 The actual tool is quite impressive with a nice feel to it, not too big and not too small for a hobby device.
 The bits get tightened into to chuck by pressing a button while tightening with the included wrench.
 I’ve so far got by finger tightening and not needed the tool.
 Maybe my fingers are strong.
-It has and on off switch and a speed controller.
+It has an on off switch and a speed controller.
 One thing I noticed straight away is that the spin is very accurate.
 I’m not sure how else to describe it.
-You notice when it’s not as I have a small PCB drill and when its spinning you can see the vibration where it’s revolving.
+You notice when it’s not as I have a small PCB drill and when its spinning you can see the vibration when it’s revolving.

 This gives me confidence when it comes to drilling pcbs as you don’t want the drill bit moving around.